chachako/sweekt/README.md

 }
 ```

-The document has not been written, please refer to kdoc, and the usage please refer to the directory related to test
+The document has not been written.

+For more details please refer to kdoc, and the usage please refer to the directory related to test:
 1. [CommonTest](/library/src/commonTest/kotlin)
 2. [JvmTest](/library/src/commonTest/kotlin)